torque-labs/torque-ts-sdk/docs-website/docs/sdk/classes/TorqueUserClient.md

 acceptCampaign(campaignId, publisherHandle?): Promise<ApiUserJourney>
 ```

-Accepts a campaign for the current user.
+Initiate a user journey to accept a campaign for the current user.

 #### Parameters